lakshay2k/learngit/README.md

-this is a README file for the repository named "learngit" lets get started.
+I have been doing a course on git. lets get started